-Students who have tested positive for COVID-19, have symptoms of COVID-19, or have had close contact with someone who has tested positive for or had symptoms of COVID-19 must stay home.
+If you feel ill and think you might have COVID-19, if you have tested positive for COVID-19, or if you are unvaccinated or partially vaccinated and have been in close contact with someone who has COVID-19, you should stay home and follow the further guidance of the Public Health Office (contacttracing@colorado.edu).
+If you are fully vaccinated and have been in close contact with someone who has COVID-19, you do not need to stay home; rather, you should self-monitor for symptoms and follow the further guidance of the Public Health Office (contacttracing@colorado.edu).
 In this class, if you are sick or quarantined, please, alert the instructor about your absence due to illness or quarantine.
+Please, note there is no need to state the nature of their illness or quarantine.
 Please, note there is no need to state the nature of their illness.

 - 8. Accommodation for Disabilities: If you qualify for accommodations because of a disability, please submit your accommodation letter from Disability Services to your faculty member in a timely manner so that your needs can be addressed.
 Disability Services determines accommodations based on documented disabilities in the academic environment.
 Information on requesting accommodations is located on the Disability Services website.
 Contact Disability Services at 303-492-8671 or dsinfo@colorado.edu for further assistance.
-If you have a temporary medical condition, see Temporary Medical Conditions on the Disability Services website - 9.
+If you have a temporary medical condition, see Temporary Medical Conditions on the Disability Services website. - 9.
 Preferred Student Names and Pronouns: CU Boulder recognizes that students' legal information doesn't always align with how they identify.
-Students may update their preferred names and pronouns via the student portal; those preferred names and pronouns are listed on instructor' class rosters.
+Students may update their preferred names and pronouns via the student portal; those preferred names and pronouns are listed on instructors' class rosters.
 In the absence of such updates, the name that appears on the class roster is the student's legal name. - 10.
-Honor Code: All students enrolled in a University of Colorado Boulder course are responsible for knowing and adhering to the Honor Code academic integrity policy.
+Honor Code: All students enrolled in a University of Colorado Boulder course are responsible for knowing and adhering to the Honor Code.
 Violations of the Honor Code may include, but are not limited to: plagiarism, cheating, fabrication, lying, bribery, threat, unauthorized access to academic materials, clicker fraud, submitting the same or similar work in more than one course without permission from all course instructors involved, and aiding academic dishonesty.
-All incidents of academic misconduct will be reported to the Honor Code (honor@colorado.edu); 303-492-5550).
-Students found responsible for violating the academic integrity policy will be subject to nonacademic sanctions from the Honor Code as well as academic sanctions from the faculty member.
-Additional information regarding the Honor Code academic integrity policy can be found on the Honor Code website.
+All incidents of academic misconduct will be reported to Student Conduct & Conflict Resolution (honor@colorado.edu); 303-492-5550).
+Students found responsible for violating the Honor Code will be assigned resolution outcomes from the Student Conduct & Conflict Resolution as well as be subject to academic sanctions from the faculty member.
+Additional information regarding the Honor Code academic integrity policy can be found on the Honor Code website. - 11.
+Sexual Misconduct, Discrimination, Harassment and/or Related Retaliation: CU Boulder is committed to fostering an inclusive and welcoming learning, working, and living environment.

-11. Sexual Misconduct, Discrimination, Harassment and/or Related Retaliation: The University of Colorado Boulder (CU Boulder) is committed to fostering an inclusive and welcoming learning, working, and living environment.
-CU Boulder will not tolerate acts of sexual misconduct (harassment, exploitation, and assault), intimate partner violence (dating or domestic violence), stalking, or protected-class discrimination or harassment by or against members of our community.
-Individuals who believe they have been subject to misconduct or retaliatory actions for reporting a concern should contact the Office of Institutional Equity and Compliance (OIEC) at 303-492-2127 or email cureport@colorado.edu.
-Information about OIEC, university policies, reporting options, and the campus resources can be found on the OIEC website.
+University policy prohibits sexual misconduct (harassment, exploitation, and assault), intimate partner violence (dating or domestic violence), stalking, protected-class discrimination and harassment, and related retaliation by or against members of our community on- and off-campus.
+These behaviors harm individuals and our community.
+The Office of Institutional Equity and Compliance (OIEC) addresses these policies, and individuals who believe they have been subjected to misconduct can contact OIEC at 303-492-2127 or email cureport@colorado.edu.
+Information about university policies, reporting options, and support resources can be found on the OIEC website.